 Tip #1: Respond to and honor invitations.
 If you have been sent a special invite, respond!
 The host is planning food and beverage.
 It is rude to show up if you did not respond as well as to not show up when you did respond with a “yes.”
 And, if your company has prepaid for your meal, showing up is a must!
 It is noticed and noted.
 If something happens and you cannot attend, contact the meeting planner (or host) immediately.

 Tip #2: Dress with good taste.
 Holiday celebrations are a wonderful time to wear your more glamorous clothing or to display the more creative (fun) side of your personality.
-However, if what you are wearing is too revealing, you risk making others uncomfortable, being captured for others to share on social media (an embarrassment) or being viewed in a less professional manner at work the next day.
+However, if what you are wearing is too revealing, you risk making others uncomfortable, being captured for others to share on social media (an embarrassment), or being viewed less professionally at work the next day.

 Tip #4: Mingle and socialize!
 Make it easy to mingle and circulate.
 Don’t forget to brief your spouse, date, or friends on the people before the party.
 The more you share, the more comfortable everyone will be.